(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-- With your situation and goals in mind, would they recommend this conference to you?
+- With your situation and goals in mind, would they recommend this conference?

-Will there be information presented that’s critical to your business or professional growth?
+Will information be presented that’s critical to your business or professional growth?

-Have you been dying to meet people that you know will be attending?
+Have you been dying to meet people you know will be attending?

 If you think the conference could be beneficial to attend, there are some ways to mitigate the impact on your wallet.